emmastrand/EmmaStrand_Notebook/Comprehensive-Exams/McWilliams-exam/Biochemical-Adaptation.md

 Flavin-containing nucleotides (FAD): important in reversible oxidation-reduction rxns; ATP generation
 - FADH2 used in TCA cycle and deliver e- to ETS in complex II

+Voltage-dependent anion channel (VDAC): regulates transport of ADP and ATP across inner and outer membranes of the mitochondria

 #### Bi products of metabolism